ismisepaul/ismisepaul.github.io/docs/_posts/2022-11-30-sbom-the-hidden-ingredients.markdown

 ## Generating SBOMs

 Working with OWASP [Security Shepherd](https://github.com/OWASP/SecurityShepherd) I've gone ahead and set up SBOM generation at two stages.
-The first SBOM is generated during the Maven using the `pom.xml`.
-The second is being produced when the docker images are being built and the application being packaged into them.
+The first SBOM is generated from Maven using the `pom.xml` and the second is being produced when the docker images are being built and the application is packaged into them.

 ### Maven

-To generate an SBOM against the `pom.xml` I've used another of Steve's projects the [CycloneDX maven plugin ](https://github.com/CycloneDX/cyclonedx-maven-plugin).
-You simply import it into the pom like so
+To generate an SBOM against the `pom.xml` [CycloneDX Maven Plugin](https://github.com/CycloneDX/cyclonedx-maven-plugin) is being utilised.
+To get up and running it simply needs to be added to the `pom.xml`

 ```xml
 <plugin>